 Once cooked, remove them from the water, place them in a bowl of iced water, and leave them to cool.

-If you don’t cool them before cutting off the corn kernels, the kernels will come off in large pieces, not individually (which is what you need for this salad).
+If you don’t cool them before cutting off the corn kernels, they will come off in large pieces, not individually (which is what you need for this salad).

-When the corn is completely cooled, cut off the kernels directly into a large bowl with the other ingredients.
+Cut off the kernels directly into a large bowl with the other ingredients when the corn is completely cooled.

 Version 2: Grilled Corn Salad From Ina Garten